 GQ says a Rolex Air King is the only watch a man needs to own

-Adding to the simple elegance is the monobloc Oyster Case that seamlessly blends into an Oyster or Jubilee bracelet.
-Vintage Air kings are available in all gold, two-tone stainless and yellow gold, and all stainless cases.
+Of course, the monobloc Oyster Case seamlessly blends into an Oyster or Jubilee bracelet.
+Definitely, this adds to its simple elegance.
+Vintage Air kings are available in all gold, two-tone stainless, yellow gold, and all stainless cases.
 Newer Air Kings are only available in Rolex’s blend of 904L stainless steel.
-In addition to the Rolex standard Oyster case complete with screw-in caseback found on the rest of the Rolex line is the patented Oyster Twin-loc submarine hatch type of winding crown keeping the watch water resistant to 100 meters.
+In addition, the Rolex standard Oyster case, complete with screw-in caseback, is found on the rest of the Rolex line.
+Also, the patented Oyster Twin-loc submarine hatch type of winding crown keeps the watch water resistant to 100 meters.
 All Air Kings have a domed bezel keeping to its simple elegance design.